Skip to content

 This post is sponsored by Boulevard Bikes.

-It's time for the fifth installment of our series "Streetsblog Chicago versus smoking on the CTA."
-This is an effort to find all-inclusive solutions (not simply more policing) to the aggravating problem of smoking and vaping inside railcars.
+It’s time for the fifth installment of our series “Streetsblog Chicago versus smoking on the CTA.”
+This is an effort to find holistic solutions (not simply more policing) to the aggravating problem of smoking and vaping inside railcars.
 Take a look at part one for an intro to my perspective on the issue.
-It's common knowledge that smoking on the 'L' is a major hazard for people with disabilities, seniors, and young kids.
-It's also unhealthy and annoying for the rest of us, and it causes people to instead other modes like driving and ride-hail, contributing to crashes, pollution, and congestion.
+It’s common knowledge that smoking on the ‘L’ is a major hazard for people with disabilities, seniors, and young kids.
+It’s also unhealthy and annoying for the rest of us, and it causes people to instead choose modes like driving and ride-hail, contributing to crashes, pollution, and congestion.

 The Red Line flyer, as seen at Cermak-Chinatown Station.
 Photo: John Greenfield

-Streetsblog readers will recall that last month, encouraged by SBC reader survey results, I did some "guerrilla urbanism" by visiting every Red Line station from Roseland to Rogers Park and posting hot dog-themed anti-smoking flyers.
-These seemed generally well-received – even a security guard, whom I thought was going to bust me for breaking the CTA's official post-no-bills rule, instead said, "Thanks for doing that."
+The posters seemed generally well-received.
+Even a security guard, whom I thought was going to bust me for breaking the CTA’s official post-no-bills rule, instead said, “Thanks for doing that.”

 The Blue Line route.

-Earlier this month, I gave it another go on the Blue Line, which travels between O'Hare and west-suburban Forest Park, with a detour through the Loop.
-Like its Red sibling, it's a 24-hour route where it's common for people experiencing homelessness, addiction, and/or mental illness to seek shelter through night, and it has a high rate of smoking.
+Earlier this month, I gave it another go on the Blue Line, which travels between O’Hare and west-suburban Forest Park, with a detour through the Loop.
+Like its Red sibling, it’s a 24-hour route where it’s common for people experiencing homelessness, addiction, and/or mental illness to seek shelter overnight, and it has a high rate of smoking.

-Rather than demonizing smokers, my idea for the flyer campaign was to humorously spread the word that smoking inside rail 'L' cars is widely understood to violate the social contract.
-Inspired by Pittsburgh Regional Transit's Rider Etiquette campaign featuring a grumpy gherkin breaking the rules, I opted for PSAs featuring misbehaving anthropomorphic food items.
+Rather than demonizing smokers, my idea for the flyer campaign was to humorously spread the word that smoking inside ‘L’ cars is widely understood to violate the social contract.
+Inspired by Pittsburgh Regional Transit’s Rider Etiquette campaign featuring a grumpy gherkin breaking the system’s rules, I opted for PSAs also featuring misbehaving anthropomorphic food items.

 Image: Pittsburgh Regional Transit

-On Monday, March 9, it was a lovely Fool's Spring day with weather in the 60s F. I wrapped up the mission by riding Divvy to the Blue Line's Chicago Station, heading southeast to Downtown, and then west to the Forest Park terminus.
-Once there, I hoped to pick up one of the walking tacos at the in-station snack shop Streetsblog contributor J. Niimi wrote about in his Holiday Train travelogue.
-Unfortunately they were out of nacho cheese, so I picked up one of their many interesting-looking bags of potato chips and bottles of tropical punch and rode the Forest Park Branch back to the Red Line.
+Once there, I hoped to pick up a walking taco at the in-station snack shop, which Streetsblog contributor J. Niimi wrote about in his Holiday Train travelogue.
+Unfortunately, they’d already turned off the nacho cheese warmer, so I picked up some of their many interesting-looking bags of potato chips and bottles of tropical punch and rode the Forest Park Branch back to the Red Line.

 Preparing “walking tacos” (with any kind of chips you want) at the Forest Park station’s snack shop.
 Photo: J. Niimi